Pwd9000-ML/blog-devto/posts/2022/GitHub-Auth-Methods-Azure/GitHub-Auth-Methods-Azure.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022/GitHub-Auth-Methods-Azure/assets/aad06.png)

-At the time of this writing there are four entity types for **Github acton federated credentials**.
+At the time of this writing there are four entity types for **Github action federated credentials**.
 They are `'Environment'`, `'Branch'`, `'Pull Request'` and `'Tag'`.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022/GitHub-Auth-Methods-Azure/assets/aad07.png)

-Depending on what entity type you select automatically construct the `'Subject identifier'`, this value is used to establish a connection between your **GitHub Actions workflow** and **Azure Active Directory**.
+Depending on what entity type you select, will automatically construct the `'Subject identifier'`, this value is used to establish a connection between your **GitHub Actions workflow** and **Azure Active Directory**.
 The value is generated from the GitHub details entered.

-When the GitHub Actions workflow requests Microsoft identity platform to exchange a GitHub token for an access token, the values in the federated identity credential are checked against the provided GitHub token.
-Before Azure will grant an access token, the request must match the conditions defined `'Subject identifier'`.
+When the GitHub Actions workflow requests the Microsoft identity platform to exchange a GitHub token for an access token, the values in the federated identity credential are checked against the provided GitHub token.
+Before Azure will grant an access token, the request must match the conditions defined in the `'Subject identifier'`.

-- For Jobs tied to an **environment**: `repo:<Organization/Repository>:environment:<Name>`.
+- For Jobs tied to an **environment** use: `repo:<Organization/Repository>:environment:<Name>`.
-- For Jobs not tied to an environment, include the **ref** path for **branch/tag** based on the ref path used for triggering the workflow: `repo:<Organization/Repository>:ref:<ref path>`.
+- For Jobs not tied to an environment, include the **ref path** of the **branch/tag** based on the **ref path** used for triggering the workflow: `repo:<Organization/Repository>:ref:<ref path>`.
 For example, `repo:myOrg/myRepo:ref:refs/heads/myBranch` or `repo:myOrg/myRepo:ref:refs/tags/myTag`.
-- For workflows triggered by a **pull request** event: `repo:<Organization/Repository>:pull-request`.
+- For workflows triggered by a **pull request** event use: `repo:<Organization/Repository>:pull-request`.

 You can see more examples on the official [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation-create-trust?pivots=identity-wif-apps-methods-azcli#github-actions-example).